 For social media you should be looking at your landing page user experience.
 If most of your users are on a mobile device but your page is optimised for desktop the format could be driving them away.
 You also want to look at things like language and calls to action.
 Start by understanding your clients and how they use your site, then make your landing page work for them.

 For SEO it is important to help users go through every step on your site.
 We have already made sure our SEO offers users the next step in their journey.
 Now go through all the logical steps and provide as many of them as possible.
 Let’s go back to the car dealership website example.
 If someone has landed on your site after searching for “how to buy a sports car”, the next step is looking at cars.
 You can also provide information on financing and trade in information.
 This could even be combined into a tool to help someone calculate monthly car payments.
 The point is that if you provide every step possible that a user might need to go from interest to purchase you can keep them on your site and increase conversion rate.

 Step 3 is the same for paid, social and SEO.
 TEST!

 If you follow the above steps you will be able to handle all the basics of CRO.
-If you want to take your conversion rate optimisation to the next level, Plug and Play Design can help.
-Contact us today.
+If you want to take your conversion rate optimisation to the next level, contact us today.